verlok/blog-11ty/content/blog/understand-the-event-loop-the-key-to-responsive-websites-in-2024-part-1/index.md

 	<figcaption>Visualization of the event loop executing an infinite loop</figcaption>
 </figure>

-The user clicks the button, so, the browser says: hey, event loop, I've got a task for you", and event loop's like "yep, no problem, I'm on it."
+The user clicks the button, so, the browser says: "hey, event loop, I've got a task for you", and event loop's like "yep, no problem, I'm on it."
 But this task never ends.
 It's running JavaScript forever.

 A couple of milliseconds later the browser says, "hey, event loop, we need to update that gif that was on the page.
 So, if you could just render at your next earliest convenience that would be fantastic".
 The event loop's like, "yeah, okay, I'll get around to that right after I finish this infinite loop that I'm busy doing right now."